RitAreaSciencePark/Protein_Crystallization_Data_Extraction/README.md

 (CSV · FASTA · PNG plots · PDF table)
 ```

-The web application wraps the entire pipeline in a Django interface with Server-Sent Events (SSE) for live progress updates, so the user sees each stage complete in real time without page refresh.
+The web application (`crystal_explorer/`) wraps the entire pipeline in a Django interface.
+The search runs synchronously inside the HTTP request — the browser tab waits for RCSB search, per-hit metadata extraction, and plotting to finish before the results page loads — so `max_hits` defaults to a modest value to keep run times reasonable.

 ---